-Its important to have realistic expectations for the timeline required to sell your fishing & hunting lodge, camp or resort.
+Its important to have realistic expectations for the timeline required to sell your fishing & hunting lodge, marina or resort

 Being unrealistic will affect your planning and lead to a lot of frustration and potentially not achieving full market value for your business.

 What then is a realistic amount of time to expect when trying to sell your fishing & hunting lodge, camp or resort?

 I get this question a lot and it’s a very difficult, if not impossible, question to answer because there are so many factors that affect the amount of time required to sell a fishing & hunting lodge, camp or resort.

 The owner may have debts that need to be paid, or a pending retirement that they want to get to right away, unfortunately the market doesn’t care about this.

 Before an approximate amount of time required can be estimated, the following factors need to be considered:

 How much money does your lodge, marina or resort make in a year?